-All NPPs have procedures for handling various anticipated operation transients and accident conditions.
+All NPPs have procedures for handling various anticipated operational occurrences and accident conditions.
 These procedures are commonly called Emergency Operating Procedures (EOPs).
 These EOPs are unique to each station and independent of other stations.
-In addition to the above, several station-specific administrative procedures are also prepared, which include shift change over procedure, station work permit procedure, radiation protection procedure, engineering change procedure, temporary change control procedure, etc.
+Operators are trained on EOPs on plant simulators.

-NPCIL HQ has developed generic technical basis document for Accident Management Guidelines (AMG) of PHWRs based NPPs.
-This generic technical basis document has been prepared considering the guidelines given in IAEA Safety Guide (IAEA-NS-G 2.15): 'Severe Accident Management Programme for Nuclear Power Plant'.
-The document also contains guidelines for dealing with postulated accident conditions in spent fuel storage pools.
-The generic technical basis document has been reviewed by AERB.
-Based on this document, the following station-specific accident management guidelines have been prepared for all NPPs:
+NPCIL developed generic technical basis documents for Accident Management Guidelines (AMGs) of PHWRs, TAPS-1&2 and KKNPP-1&2.
+The generic technical basis documents have been revised considering guidance given in AERB Safety Guide on 'Accident Management Programme for Water Cooled Reactor Based NPPs' (AERB/NPP-WCR/SG/D-26) and IAEA Specific Safety Guide on 'Severe Accident Management Programme for Nuclear Power Plant' (IAEA SSG 54).
+Based on these documents, following station-specific accident management guidelines have been prepared for all NPPs: